-This was the first year of the Harvest celebration at Newfields and they outdid themselves!
-This event covers everyone, from family outings to date nights.
-There is Pure Fun for families, live animals, apple treats, tons of photo opportunities, live music, culinary demonstrations, wine tastings, a beer garden, a chance to interact face-to-face with local farmers, brewers, and distillers.
+Last year was the first year of the Harvest celebration at Newfields and they outdid themselves!
+This event is fantastic for everyone, from family outings to date nights.
+In the Pure Fun area at the Newfields annual fall Harvest event, guests will enjoy time with live animals, apple treats, tons of photo opportunities, live music, culinary demonstrations, wine tastings, a beer garden, a chance to interact face-to-face with local farmers, brewers, and distillers.

-In Pure Fun, almost all activities are included in admission.
+Most of the activities in the Pure Fun area are included in admission.
 Here you can make seed bombs that contain Indiana native wildflowers, use potatoes and apples to paint stamp a tea towel souvenir, and create a bird feeder garland from cranberries, popcorn, and twine.
 You can also choose a pumpkin for $5 and decorate it.
 (All supplies are included in the fee.)
-You can go through a hay maze or jump on a giant inflatable pumpkin bounce pad.
+Kids and their adults will love going through a hay maze and jumping on a giant inflatable pumpkin bounce pad.
 A release form is needed for the bounce pad and it is available for ages 5-15.
 (Also, don’t forget your socks!
 They are a requirement for this attraction.)
 In the hay maze, all participants 10 and under need to be accompanied by an adult.

 There are plenty of areas to relax in the Pure Fun area, including tables and chairs off to the side, as well as couches running the length of the area between the hay maze and the bounce pad.
 There are also hammocks, corn hole, a large Connect 4 set, and additional seating in the open area adjacent to Pure Fun.

-After conquering all the attractions here, we headed over to the Apples and Farm Animals area.
-Here we found lots of cute stands for photo opportunities from McClure’s Orchard.
-McClure’s had a honey tasting station set up toward the entrance.
-(It was apple blossom clover honey and it tasted like heaven.)
-They also had two working bee hives for observation nearby.
-Further down, there was an area to observe and interact with farm animals.
-We were able to hold some super cuddly bunnies, a sweet baby goat, and some people were attempting to hold a squirmy baby pig.
-A miniature pony there loved to be petted, a potbelly pig snored the entire time we were there, and the duck, turkey, and goose just wanted to be observed from a distance.
-There were honey and apple stands in this area, where you could purchase all sorts of treats to take home or eat there, including jars of honey, honey suckers, sliced apples and caramel, apple cider to be purchased by the glass or gallon, and apple cider slushies.
+After conquering all the attractions in Pure Fun, head over to the Apples and Farm Animals area.
+Here you’ll find lots of cute stands for photo opportunities from McClure’s Orchard.
+Check out the local honey tasting station and examine a live working bee hive.
+Hop on over and visit with farm animals.
+You might even get to hold some cuddly bunnies, a sweet baby goat, and a squirmy baby pig.
+Miniature ponies, a snoring potbelly pig, ducks, turkeys, and geese are all a part of the menagerie.
+If it’s anything like last year, there will be honey and apple stands in this area, where you could purchase all sorts of treats to take home or enjoy at the event.
+We saw jars of honey, honey suckers, sliced apples and caramel, apple cider to be purchased by the glass or gallon, and even apple cider slushies.

-We stopped by the beer garden to check it out and there were several local beers to try.
-This area was child friendly, and had a cafe style structure in the middle, where you could order giant pretzels and non-alcoholic beverages, in addition to the other offerings of the area.
-There is a garden area to explore in the beer garden that was constructed as a visual centerpiece for the site, but will be disassembled and the plants will find more permanent homes on the grounds once the Harvest celebration comes to an end.
+Stop by the beer garden to check it out and try the season brews from Sun King Brewing Co., West Fork Whiskey Co., Oliver Winery and McClure’s Apple Orchard.
+This is kid friendly and has a cafe style structure in the middle, where you can order giant pretzels and non-alcoholic beverages.
+There is a garden area to explore in the beer garden that has been constructed as a visual centerpiece for the site, but will be disassembled and the plants will find more permanent homes on the grounds once the Harvest celebration comes to an end.

 The Culinary Village was filled with so many amazing food vendors, I wanted to try something from all of them.
-This area also had ample intimate seating and the main seating area featured live music.
+This area also has ample intimate seating and the main seating area features live music.
 Oliver Winery was also on-site offering free tastings.

-Further down, they had the Culinary Stage, which is scheduled all weekend with incredible chefs talking technique and dish preparation.
-When we wandered along, they were discussing the best preparation for duck as an entree.
-It is definitely something to check out, if cooking is your forte or you would like to learn more.
+Don’t miss the Culinary Stage, which is scheduled all weekend with incredible chefs talking technique and dish preparation.
+It is definitely something to check out, if cooking is your forte or you would like to learn.